Skip to main content

 Machines

-All systems with LSAMs installed must be defined as a machine in the OpCon database.
-Once a machine is defined in the database, the SAM and supporting services can begin scheduling jobs on it.
+All systems with agents installed must be defined as a machine in the OpCon database.
+Once a machine is defined, the SAM and supporting services can begin scheduling jobs on it.

-• Documentation: Provides an area for descriptions, explanations, and notes that can be updated for the defined machine. in the Enterprise Manager online help.
+• Documentation: Provides an area for descriptions, explanations, and notes for the defined machine.

-• Machine Type: Defines the type of LSAM (Agent) being defined.
+• Machine Type: Defines the type of agent being defined.

-• Socket Number: Defines the socket (port number) for communication with the LSAM.
-The socket number must match the one configured on the machine where the LSAM was installed.
+• Socket Number: Defines the socket (port number) for communication with the agent.
+The socket number must match the one configured on the machine where the agent was installed.
+The Socket value has a minimum of 1024.

-• Max Concurrent Jobs (Server): This field shows the number of maximum jobs allowed by the OpCon server.
+• Max Concurrent Jobs (Server): Shows the maximum number of jobs allowed by the OpCon server.

-• If this value is smaller than the Max Concurrent Jobs (Agent), the SAM will use this value to determine the max.
+• If this value is smaller than the Max Concurrent Jobs (Agent), the SAM uses this value to determine the maximum.

-• A value of zero (0) indicates that the Max Concurrent Jobs is controlled by the Agent.
+• A value of zero (0) indicates that Max Concurrent Jobs is controlled by the agent.

-• Advanced Settings: The advanced settings for a machine determine specific communication, logging, Available Properties, and SMA File Transfer settings.
+• Advanced Settings: Determines specific communication, logging, Available Properties, and SMA File Transfer settings.
 For complete information, refer to Advanced Machine Configuration.

-• Communication Status: Determines if SMANetCom should be communicating with the defined machine.
-If communication is started, SMANetCom attempts communication with the LSAM.
+• Communication Status: Determines if SMANetCom communicates with the defined machine.
+If communication is started, SMANetCom attempts to contact the agent.

-• Job Starts: Determines if the SAM should send job start information to the LSAM.
-While the primary purpose of an LSAM is to start jobs, LSAMs also have the ability to send external OpCon events.
-If the condition exists where new job starts should not be initiated on the LSAM, but external OpCon events should still process, Job Starts can be disabled.
+• Job Starts: Determines if the SAM sends job start information to the agent.
+While the primary purpose of an agent is to run jobs, agents can also send external OpCon events.
+If new job starts should not be initiated on the agent but external OpCon events should still process, disable Job Starts.

 • Machine Group Assignment: Defines the machine groups for the machine.
-The machine group must be defined prior to assigning it to the machine.
+The machine group must be defined before assigning it to the machine.
 For additional information, refer to Machine Groups.

 Machine Name Resolution

-For the SMANetCom to communicate with an LSAM to run jobs, the Machine name in the database must resolve to a TCP/IP address.
-Consequently, the machine name must match either a host name recognized by the DNS server or a TCP/IP address must be manually configured.
+For SMANetCom to communicate with an agent to run jobs, the machine name in the database must resolve to a TCP/IP address.
+The machine name must match either a host name recognized by the DNS server, or a TCP/IP address must be manually configured.

-The following information provides different methods for associating a TCP/IP address with the OpCon machine name:
+The following methods associate a TCP/IP address with an OpCon machine name:

-• The DNS server (For information on configuring a DNS server, contact the network administrator.)
+• The DNS server.
+(For information on configuring a DNS server, contact your network administrator.)

 • Assign the TCP/IP address to the machine through the advanced configuration options in OpCon.
 For additional information, refer to Communication Settings.

 • The hosts file on the OpCon application server.
-For additional information, refer to Configure the Hosts File on the OpCon Application Server section.
+For additional information, refer to Configure the Hosts File on the OpCon Application Server.

 note